njgarner/CSC289-Flashcard-Generator/USERGUIDE.md

 These pages include:

-- *Home* - Also known as 'Study Time', this page automatically displays cards from the user's favorite decks.
+- *Home* - Also known as 'Study Time', this page automatically displays cards from the user's recent sets.

-- *Create Flashcards* - This page allows users to create and customize their flashcards and decks.
+- *Create Flashcards* - This page allows users to create and customize their flashcards and sets.

-- *The Library* - In the library, users can find their decks and the decks other users have published to the site.
-Users can edit and manage their decks and flashcards from this page.
+- *The Library* - In the library, users can find their sets.
+Users can edit and manage their dsets and flashcards from this page.

+- *World Sets* - Here users can find sets that other users have published to the site.

 - *Settings* - Users can access settings to change their passwords, delete their accounts, view their credentials, and make other account configurations.

-- *Favorite Decks* - The user's favorite decks will appear in this drop-down menu.
-It conveniently lets them quickly access a deck from their favorites without searching for it in the library.
+- *Recent sets* - The user's recent sets will appear in this drop-down menu.
+It conveniently lets them quickly access a set they recently accessed without searching for it in the library.

 - *Contact* - Users can contact support and find links to all the site's social media accounts and services.